You can download the paper copy of our news sheet from the link at the bottom of this page.

 SUNDAY SERVICE ONLINE at 10.00 am

 In addition to our live services, we will also be live-streaming the 10am service from the Town Hall and you can watch at any time on the Royston Parish Church Youtube channel as usual.
-The link is https://youtu.be/dYDHrNicEHs
+This week's link is https://youtu.be/Loa2UNWjmno

 It will be available live from 10.00am on Sunday but you will be able to use the service at anytime after that.
 You do not have to watch at 10:00am if that does not suit you.
 It will be continue to be available on the channel.